juansca/tesis-escrita/Modeling/modeling_tmp.md

 The choice of numbers of PCA components for the two last methods was based on trial-and-error, seeking for the smallest subset that produced good results.

+Fig. 5 shows the results of the classical multivariate linear and Ridge models.
+These results are in conformity with previous studies.
+Both linear regressors produce very close results preventing, thus, the use of the latter due to its higher computational cost.

+Linear regressors do not follow the peaks of the observed data, and tend to underestimate the smallest values

+Fig. 6 shows the observed data and the result of the Support Vector Regression (SVR) procedure.
+The latter fails to model the peaks of the former, but produces a relatively good fit in the bulk of the data.

+Fig. 7 shows the results of fitting the observed data with the Mul- tilayer Perceptron (MLP) technique.
+The fit is very good, although the model overestimates the data around the 25th week of the study, and underestimates them around the last peak.

+Fig. 8 shows the results produced by the KNN procedure.
+Also, this is a very good model although it fails to follow the two largest peaks.
+The first, around the 125th week is underestimated, and the second, which is close to the 180th week, is overestimated.

+Fig. 9 shows the result of applying the Decision Tree Regressor.
+The structure of this technique produces flat outputs which, nevertheless, follow closely the observed data.
+It is important to remember that in all previous figures the last 40 weeks are not used to build the models, therefore they are completely predicted.

+Table 1 presents a summary of the observed and fitted data: the minimum (Min) and maximum (Max) values, the first (q 1/4 ) and third (q 3/4 ) quartiles, the median (q 1/2 ) and the mean.

+Table 1 reveals the following facts:

+\item Linear and Ridge regressions exaggerate the minima, as they produce values which are approximately the double of the observed ones.
+\item The Multilayer Perceptron exaggerates the maximum by about \SI{10}{\percent}, while the other models underestimate it.
+Notice that the Support Vector Regression flattens the maximum by a factor of about \num{3.6}.
+\item The mean and median of the observed data differ noticeably, suggesting that they are significantly skewed to the left.
+\item The closest median value to the observed one is produced by K-Nearest Neighbors, which also leads to a very close mean value.

+Fig. 10 shows the observed and predicted data as a scatterplot.
+This figure reveals that none of the models is able to follow the largest ob- served values, and that the Linear, Ridge and Support Vector Regres- sions are the least apt for this task, while the Multilayer Perceptron is the closest one.
+We also notice that this last model is the most prone to overestimating the data.
+Notice that underestimation is, from the ap- plication viewpoint, more dangerous than overestimation, as the former leads to a false negative indicator that may lead to not firing preventive measures in cases when they are needed.

+In the following we analyze the residuals.
+Fig. 11(a) and (b) show, respectively, the histograms and boxplots of the errors produced by each model.
+The errors produced by KNN are the most concentrated around zero, followed by MLP.
+The two errors most spread are due to the linear regressions.
+This is an indication that the models obtained using simple linear techniques are the worst among the ones considered here.

+Table 2 presents quality measures of the models here considered:
+Pearson correlation coefficients between the observed and fitted values, using the complete data set (Corr11) and the 20% (CorrL20) left for validation; and the Mean Square Error of the complete data set (MSE) and of the validation data (MSEL20).
+Following Cramer et al. (2017), we also include the mean Score obtained from the cross validation and its standard deviation.

+Requerimientos

+This operative system is based on user requirements that were stated after several meetings between health decision makers at both the national and provincial levels.
+It was agreed that the system should:
+(i) be able to support both multiple diseases and multiple scales of risk;
+(ii) estimate the risk stratification by applying a multifactor approach at the national level for all the localities;
+(iii) also produce risk cartography at the urban level;
+(iv) facilitate decision making;
+(v) update environmental conditions based on remotely sensed data;
+(vi) integrate information such as viral circulation, urbanization, entomological field data and population parameters;
+(vii) be expandable in order to cover others regional countries without significant change;
+(viii) make information and maps accessible via the Internet (SIG Web based user interface);
+(ix) be developed at low cost (open-source preferable);
+(x) be free of charge for all end users;
+(xi) be operative (running) steadily by an expected life time of >5 years;
+(xii) be user friendly in order to interact with non-informatic specalist staff in the provinces; and (xiii) aim at eventually involve the whole country.